eevanwong/6-Degrees-of-NBA/README.md

 - Reorganizing components (actions, hooks, etc.)
 - Use Docker for easier sharing and deployment of neo4j database
 - Unit testing with Jest
-- User Authentication to hold favourite players/ pairings
+- User Authentication to hold favourite players/pairings (?)

 ##